-14 Roy Maurer, DHS Extends REAL ID Compliance Dates to 2020 (2015). http://www.shrm.org/hrdisciplines/safetysecurity/articles/pages/dhs-extends-real-id.aspx
+14 Roy Maurer, DHS Extends REAL ID Compliance Dates to 2020 (2015).

-C. Two-Tiered States' Driver's Licenses
+C. Two-tiered States' Driver's Licenses

 One of the REAL ID's requirements is that the applicant for a license must prove, and state agencies must verify, his or her U.S. citizenship or immigration status.
 However, states are not required to issue licenses that meet the Act's criteria nor must states exclusively issue licenses that meet the Act's criteria.
-If states decline to issue any form of REAL ID Act-compliant licenses, however, their residents must produce another identity document, such as a passport, or be subjected to additional screening for any of the specified federal purposes.15 In order to provide as many residents as possible with legally regulated access to the roads and access to government-issued identity documentation, many states have created two categories of driver's licenses and state identification: residents may either prove U.S. citizenship or immigration status and apply for a non-Act-compliant document for state and local purposes only.
-Residents unable to prove or verify citizenship or immigration status could choose the non-Act-compliant license.
+If states decline to issue any form of REAL ID Act-compliant licenses, however, their residents must produce another identity document, such as a passport, or be subjected to additional screening for any of the specified federal purposes.15 In order to provide as many residents as possible with legally regulated access to the roads and access to government-issued identity documentation, many states have created two categories of driver's licenses and state identification: residents may either prove U.S. citizenship or immigration status and apply for an Act-compliant document which allows use for "federal" purposes, or residents may apply for a non-Act-compliant document for state and local purposes only.
+Residents unable to prove or verify citizenship or immigration status could choose the non-Act compliant license.
 In 2013, eight states and the District of Columbia followed other states in passing laws that enable residents to obtain driver's licenses and state identification cards regardless of their citizenship or immigration status.16